FREVA-CLINT/freva/_sources/Freva.rst.txt

 - :py:meth:`freva.databrowser`: The main method for searching data is the :py:meth:`freva.databrowser` method.
-The data browser method lets you search for data *files* or *uris*. *Uris* instead of file paths are useful because an uri indicates the storage system where the *files* are located.
+The data browser method lets you search for data *files* or *uris* (Uniform Resource Identifier). *Uris* instead of file paths are useful because an uri indicates the storage system where the *files* are located.

 - :py:meth:`freva.facet_search`: This method lists all search categories (facets) and their values.